Sexual Harassment Q&A

 Who is covered by sexual harassment law in California?

-A. The law covers heterosexuals, homosexuals, lesbians, gay, bisexual, transgender and crossdressers.
+The law covers heterosexuals, lesbians, gays, bisexuals, transgender individuals, and crossdressers.

-A. There are two ways.
+There are two types of workplace sexual harassment.
 One way is “quid pro quo.”
 The other way is “hostile environment.”

-A. This is when the boss makes your life miserable based on sexual advancements so that your working environment has changed.
+This is when the boss makes your life miserable based on sexual advancements so that your working environment has changed.
 The test is whether the offensive conduct is severe and pervasive.
-The conduct may be physical and/or verbal.
-Generally, physical conduct is considered more severe than verbal and requires less frequency.
-An extreme example would be a rape and does not require a repetitive event whereas asking for a date would require several requests after the victim explained that he or she found it offensive and wished it to stop.
+The behavior may be physical or verbal.

-A. In that event, you must report it to your supervisor or to Human Resources.
+In that event, you must report it to your supervisor or human resources department.
 The company must protect you against further sexual harassment and appropriately punish the harasser.

-A. Generally, 1 year from the date of the last offensive act.
+Generally, three years from the date of the last offensive act.

-A. Each case is different.
-I will personally discuss with you the facts of your case, what additional facts we need to find, the likelihood of prevailing and the money you may expect to receive as damages.
+Each case is different.
+I will personally discuss with you the facts of your case, what additional facts we need to find, the likelihood of prevailing, and the money you may expect to receive as damages.